- English Department Writing Program

 Honors in English signals sustained, outstanding achievement in the undergraduate major.

 To achieve a degree with Honors, a student must successfully complete the honors thesis and maintain a 3.5 major GPA and a 3.4 cumulative GPA.

 Admission to the Program

 Applications are accepted every October and February.
 Students may apply as early as their sophomore year though the majority of students generally apply during winter term of their sophomore year or fall term of their junior year.
-Students should take the English Major pre-requisite, English 298, prior to submitting their honors application.
+Students must be declared English majors to apply to the honors program.

-Students interested in discussing their application can contact Professor Gillian White, Director, English Honors Program.
+Students interested in discussing their application can contact Professor Adela Pinch, Director, English Honors Program.

 Click here for to download the Checklist for English Majors with Honors.

 Students in the English Honors Program must maintain the major and cumulative GPA requirements, complete the general major requirements, in addition to:

 - A literary theory course, English 390 or 490.
 It is recommended that the theory course be completed in the junior year.